Guides/Mice·beginner·7 min read

 Tip

-Mice marketed for 'snappy clicks' are usually tuning pre-travel and post-travel rather than the switch itself.
-The Endgame Gear OP1, Pulsar X2 V2, and Razer Viper V3 Pro all have notably tight click geometry.
+When a mouse is advertised for snappy clicks, it usually means tight pre-travel and post-travel rather than a special switch.
+The Endgame Gear OP1, Pulsar X2 V2, and Razer Viper V3 Pro all feel especially tight.

 More mice guides